PacktPublishing/Full-Stack-Web-Development-with-GraphQL-and-React-Second-Edition/README.md

 * Set up an Apollo Client and build front end components using React
 * Write Reusable React Components and use React Hooks
 * Authenticate and query user data using GraphQL
-* Use Jest to write test cases for your full-stack application
+* Use Mocha to write test cases for your full-stack application
 * Deploy your application to AWS using Docker and CircleCIrs

 If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1801077886) today!